idiap/tnn/README.md

 If you have a considerable number of lines, you might want to fetch the points in only a subpart of them.
 The algorithm will be much faster but might omit points contained in lines that were further away.
-If your dataset comprises chunks of points and you want to limit the query to a given chunk, you need to provide the boundaries of those chunks and the corresponding indexes.
-If you don't need that just pass (0, n_lines) as boundaries.
+Suppose your dataset comprises chunks of points, and you want to limit the query to a given chunk.
+In that case, you need to provide the boundaries of those chunks and the corresponding indexes.
+If you don't need that, just pass (0, n_lines) as boundaries.

-To do both, you need to give to the algorithm a tuple `(limit, boundaries, index).` Here is an example showing the limitation to the two previous segments
+You need to give the algorithm a tuple `(limit, boundaries, index) to do both.` Here is an example showing the limitation to the two previous segments

 ```python